BBetz907/skills_test/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of skills_test is to create a practical skills test for a data analyst or intern candidate
+The goal of skills_test is to create a practical skills test for a data analyst or intern candidate.
+All data are fake/mock data and do not represent an actual country or USAID effort.
+They are simply structured in a similar way to the data we use.

 ---